BoulderCounty/rcv-rla/Test_Data/README.md

 * The seeds used for testing were `SEED = 93686630803205229070` and `SIM_SEED = 314159265`
 * The card count (`MANIFEST_CARDS`) acquired from the manifest was `2374`
 * The sample_size that should be calculated based on the seed and other inputs for contest #1 is 82.

+## Simulating Access to Ballots
+Because the physical ballots are not available, the CVR_Export.csv file can be used to support testing.
+This file should be opened, and then it is advised that all contest columns _except for the contest you are auditing_ be hidden.
+Then, use filters to search for imprinted IDs that are called for from the MVR tool, and enter the corresponding marks from the CVR into the MVR ballot representation.
+By adjusting or altering marks in the MVR tool (i.e. entering different marks to what is in the CVR), you can simulate mark identification issues and test risk bounds.
+Note that just using the CVR data should in theory always produce a passing audit, because it is the same data source as what was used to populate the CVR data in the notebook.
+This duplicative data use does not occur when reading marks from the phsyical ballots to compare to the CVR.